 Included in #3 could be a variant of method #2 and that would be to send a command to the inverter via its network connection to simply shut down and come back online as needed to keep the battery between, say, 90% and 100% charge as mentioned above.

-This second variant of #3 seems most likely as there it is likely that there is some sort of set of commands capable of this that would be widely implemented across vendors and models.
+This second variant of #3 seems most likely as there as it is possible that there is some sort of set of commands capable of this that would be widely implemented across vendors and models.

 * * *

 What do I think the likelihood to be?